Gitty-McHubface/sdc-project2/README.md

 ## Data Pre-processing

-As a first step, I decided to zero center each color channel of the training images.
-I did this because...
-Below is an image showing the color of the mean of each color channel in the training dataset.
+For the data pre-processing step, I followed the recommendations in the [Stanford CS231n lecture notes](https://cs231n.github.io/neural-networks-2/).
+Based on the notes and lecture, I decided to zero center each color channel of the training images.
+Below is an image showing the mean color of the training dataset.

 ![alt_text][mean_image]

-I decided not to normalize the images since the range of the possible values for the features (pixels) is equal (0-255).
+I decided not to normalize the images since "the relative scales of pixels are already approximately equal (and in range from 0 to 255), so it is not strictly necessary to perform this additional preprocessing step."
+(CS231n notes)

 ## Model Architecture